Additional Information for International Students

 From our long standing experience, for successful studies the applicants should have a performance well above average, with a GPA of at least 75% (or 3.2 on a scale from 2.0 to 4.0, "First Class with Distinction").
 Excellent performance in the field of Communications Engineering, especially in Probability and Random Processes, Information Theory, and Signals and Systems is mandatory.
 Substantial knowledge in Mathematics, Digital Signal Processing, fundamental knowledge in Computer Programming is assumed.

-The following documents have to be handed in for application:
+The following documents have to be handed in online for application:

 - GRE (for non-EU citizens only)